The odd-even effect of mosaic modulation period of quasi-periodic hopping on the Anderson localization in a one-dimensional lattice model: mobility edge and critical region

+It has been demonstrated that regardless of the strength of the quasiperiodic hopping parameter $\lambda$, there will always be a range of energies, specifically $-\frac{\sqrt{1-\tau}}{|\lambda|}<E<\frac{\sqrt{1-\tau}}{|\lambda|}$, where critical states exist.
+As the value of $\lambda$ increases, the energy window for these critical states becomes increasingly smaller.

-For given parameters $\kappa=3$, $\tau=-2$, $\lambda/t=1.5$, we report the standard deviations of all the eigenstates in Fig.9.
-It is shown that in comparison with localized states, the critical states have much larger fluctuation of standard deviations.
+For the given parameters $\kappa=3$, $\tau=-2$, and $\lambda/t=1.5$, the standard deviations of all the eigenstates are reported in Fig. 8.
+It is shown that, in comparison with the localized states, the critical states have much larger fluctuations of standard deviations.

 In order to investigate the properties of the wave functions of critical states, we also numerically calculate the inverse participation ratio $IPR_n$ of all eigenstates for different system sizes $N=3\times 250,3\times 500,3\times1000$ and $N=3\times2000$ \cite{Xiaopeng,Deng}, i.e.,